 One curious thing that happens after an interview is how hard it to accept the red flags waving in front of us.
 Perhaps we have a bad feeling after the interview, we’ve assessed the situation like a job where overwork is rife, we aren’t connecting with the staff, etc., and we talk ourselves out of those feelings or the evidence we have in front of us.
 For one client I worked with, he did this because he needed a job, and he thought that if he acknowledged what he saw, he’d have to refuse the position.
 But as most job candidates have bills and responsibilities, and there is enough data showing that being long-term unemployed is actually viewed negatively by employers, turning down a job because it isn’t perfect isn’t a reasonable response.

-If you interview at a work environment that you define as toxic, the answer can’t always be, ‘don’t take the job.’
+If you interview in a work environment that you define as toxic, the answer can’t always be, ‘don’t take the job.’
 But in those cases, it should be, ‘take the job, do your best while you’re there, and keep looking‘ In short – hedge your bets.
 If a particular job really is as bad as you fear, then continuing your search helps you keep your options open.
 If you’re wrong, or something like the organizational leadership changes, then you can always stay.
 But it takes time to ramp up a job search, so don’t lose momentum in the name of ‘giving a place a chance.’
 Because what’s really hard (but not impossible), is to re-kickstart a job search when you’re at a new job and coping with a toxic work environment.
 But that’s a post for another day.